Puck bunny

 A puck bunny is a term used to describe a female ice hockey fan whose interest in the sport is purported to be primarily motivated by sexual attraction to the players rather than enjoyment of the game itself.
 Primarily a Canadian term, it gained popular currency in the 21st century, and in 2004 was added to the second edition of the Canadian Oxford Dictionary.

 The term is somewhat analogous to the term groupie as it relates to musicians.
 Sociological studies of the phenomenon in minor league hockey indicate that self-proclaimed "puck bunnies" are "'proud as punch' to have sex with the [players]", as it confers social status on them.
 However, these transitory relationships are often contrasted with those of girlfriends, with whom players have more stable, long-term relationships.
-In similar terminology, a male or female fan who hangs around rodeo cowboys is called a "buckle bunny", in reference to large belt-buckles given as awards.
+In similar terminology, a female fan who hangs around rodeo cowboys is called a "buckle bunny", in reference to large belt-buckles given as awards.

 In media

 An article published in the Toronto Star in 1992 profiled young female fans of a Junior A hockey team.
-The article labeled the female fans, most of which were in eighth grade, as "puck bunnies".
+The article labeled the female fans, most of whom were in eighth grade, as "puck bunnies".
 The article described the puck bunnies as sporting heavy make-up and having a "desperate look about them".
 The article quotes a member of the hockey team describing the difference between puck bunnies and girlfriends: "The difference between a girlfriend and a puck bunny is we like our girlfriends...
 They think just because we go to bed with them that we like them, but we don't".

 In an article for the National Post, Joe O'Connor described the puck bunny as a woman that "in all her form-fitted-crop-top glory, can be found in arenas around the NHL, just waiting to stand up and bounce during breaks in action".

 In a 2008 Maclean's article, Canadian actress Elisha Cuthbert was labeled a "puck bunny" for being romantically linked to three hockey players.